xuchen312/ceTDP-Cons-SPM/README.md

   matlab -nodesktop -nosplash
   ```

-* Conduct the ceTDP-Cons inference by running the function ```spm_clusterTDP``` with at most two input arguments in the console, using either
+* Conduct the ceTDP-cons inference by running the function ```spm_clusterTDP``` with at most two input arguments in the console, using either

   + ```spm_clusterTDP``` to interactively query ```SPM``` and select the desired cluster thresholding options on the pop-up GUI interface